mbierlee/mirage-config/README.md

 Copyright 2022 Mike Bierlee
 Licensed under the terms of the MIT license - See [LICENSE.txt](LICENSE.txt)

-Toolkit for loading and using application configuration in various formats.
+Toolkit for loading and using application configuration from various formats.

 Current formats supported: